Krishnan-CS/AMPBA/README.md

 * Extracting YouTube data using Selenium and analyzing the video title, duration, number of views etc.
 * Sentiment analysis using NLTK.
 * IoT data analysis using Pandas.

+# Descriptive Statistics - R
+* Exploratory Data Analysis of nycflight13 dataset.
+* Plots for departure delay for different airlines, airports, months, weather conditions etc.
+* Business insights based on EDA.

+# Tableau
+* LoD and table calculations.
+* A variety of plots with trendlines and annotations.